 - You had a transfer of part or all of a traditional, SIMPLE, or SEP IRA incident to divorce or separation

-- You had a rollover of a nontaxable amount from a qualified retirement plan to your traditional, SIMPLE, or SEP IRA that wasn’t previously reported.
+- You had a rollover of a nontaxable amount from a qualified retirement plan to your traditional, SIMPLE, or SEP IRA that you did not previously report.

 If you’re carrying forward basis from a previous tax year, you’ll use the carryforward number from that year’s tax return.
 For example, if your most recent Form 8606 was in 2020, then you would carry forward the number located in Line 14 of that year’s Form 8606.
 This is the case for all tax returns on or after tax year 2001.

-For taxpayers whose most recent Form 8606 was filed in 2000 or earlier, please refer to the IRS instructions.
+If you filed your most recent Form 8606 in 2000 or earlier, please refer to the IRS instructions.

 Add Lines 1 and 2.

 If you did not take a distribution from a traditional, SIMPLE, or SEP IRA, or do a Roth conversion, then the instructions tell you to skip down to Line 14.

 Line 4-Contributions made in the current calendar year

 Line 4 has you back out the contributions for the current year.
 For example, a 2021 tax return would back out contributions made from January 1 to April 18, 2022.

 If you made deductible AND nondeductible IRA contributions in both years, you can decide which contributions were deductible (and which were nondeductible), regardless of tax year.